The 5 Gut Types: How To Know Yours, From A Functional Medicine Specialist

-That's because our microbiomes and mind are connected via the gut-brain axis.
+That's because our microbiomes and mind are connected via the gut-brain axis1.
 So when you are stressed out (mentally or physically), this sends signals to not only spike your cortisol (the stress hormone) but also sends inflammatory stress signals from your brain to your gut—kicking your default "gut type" into high gear.

 The way I see it, your gut type is a reflection of whether or not your gut is working in tiptop shape.
 For example, if you have a "digestive gut," when your body is out of balance from lack of sleep or anxiety, your default mode is to turn toward digestive-related symptoms, such as bloating or constipation.

 You certainly can experience symptoms from all gut types; however, your primary type is what I use to identify the body's default tendency amid imbalance.
 Knowing your gut type can help you better customize food, supplements, and lifestyle factors that help you feel your best.

 Here's how I qualify the five basic gut types, based on my experience:

 The Digestive Gut represents the gut type with the most overt digestive problems and gut-related symptoms like constipation, bloating, loose or hard stools, nausea, IBS, SIBO (small intestinal bacterial overgrowth), and gastritis.

 Basically: The Digestive Gut people feel health imbalances directly in the gut!

 From what I've seen, the most common catalysts stem from a dysfunction in the typical process of digestion—impaired "digestive mechanics."
 These include improper food chewing, low stomach acid, low digestive-enzyme production, gallbladder issues, and intestinal permeability (leaky gut).